danielneves1/SC2BS/README.md

 ### Animations:

-We show the results for simulations A, B and C, following [Neves, Daniel and Rosa, João (2025)](https://doi:something), as animations in the GIF format which can be obtained in the `Animations` folder.
+We show the results for simulations A, B and C, following [Neves, Daniel and Rosa, João (2025)](https://doi:something), as animations in the GIF format which can be obtained in the `Animations` folder or clicking:
+[A](https://raw.githubusercontent.com/danielneves1/SC2BS/main/Animations/a.mp4), [B](https://raw.githubusercontent.com/danielneves1/SC2BS/main/Animations/b.mp4), [C](https://raw.githubusercontent.com/danielneves1/SC2BS/main/Animations/c.mp4).
 Note that the time step between frames is not constant, thus some parts of the animation can appear slowed down.

 ## A